iulspop/sati/README.md

 #### Testing Docker Container

-The Docker image is used only for deploying on fly.io and isn't used in development.
+The Docker image is used only for deploying on Fly and isn't used in development.
 However you can test it by building the image and starting the container locally.

 Build image and name it: